-In most locations, the soil will still not be warm enough to plant tomatoes outdoors until late spring or even early summer.
+Most of the places temperature of the soil will still be too low to allow for the growing of tomatoes outdoors late spring or early summer.

-However, if you plan to start from scratch, you can still plant from seeds indoors till the outside soil is warm enough to support the young plants.
+On the other hand, if you do not have transplants and plan to grow from seeds then you can continue your process of planting indoors until the external soil is warm enough to support such young plants.

 When Should You Plant Tomatoes?